Study in Cyprus

 Non-EU students, including those from the UK, will require a visa to study in the country.

-Visas are only issued to full-time students taking at least 12 credits per semester.
+Visas are only issued to full-time students taking at least 12 credits per semester, but you can renew this annually for the duration of your study.
 Apply to your country's Cypriot embassy two to three months before the course starts.
 You'll need to attend a visa interview where you must submit documentation including evidence of a medical check-up, and letters of financial support and good conduct.

 Non-EU students must also register with the District Police Alien Branch within seven days of arrival in Cyprus.
-It's important to note that students from non-EU countries are not permitted to work during their stay in Cyprus.
+You should also check with your university and embassy for any other specific requirements.

 EU students don't need a visa to study in Cyprus.
 Upon arrival in the country, you must submit the following materials to the admissions office of your chosen institution: